dghosef/dghosef.github.io/pandoc_resume/markdown/resume.md

 * Scraped soccer player statistics from the FPL API and saved in Pandas dataframe
 * Developed algorithm to predict future player performances based on past performances, upcoming fixture difficulty, etc
 * Utilized linear programming solver to maximize predicted future performance levels under constraints of FPL rules to build team

+**Berryboy*(C)***

+Gameboy emulator running in a baremetal environment

+ * Executes Gameboy ROMs by emulating the Gameboy CPU, GPU, Interrupt mechanism, and I/O
+* Runs in baremetal(OS-free) Raspberry Pi environment with custom controller driver, use of GPIO interrupts, and framebuffer manipulation